Jashn-e-Talat by Sahar Zaman

 3. By Road: Regular services of state roadways and privately owned buses from the bus stand of the city are available.
 Roads are well linked with important cities and states.
 You can also hire rented cars or taxis to your desired destination.

-2. By Rail: Lucknow is serviced by Northern and North-Eastern Railway Network, Charbagh Station, 3 km from the city centre.
+2. By Rail: Lucknow is serviced by the northern and north-eastern railway network.
+Charbagh Station is 3 km from the city centre.

 - Charging booths